1. Bret Hart vs Owen Hart, WrestleMania X

 The classic matches since WrestleMania like Savage/Warrior (WM VII), Bret/Piper (WM VIII), Savage/Flair (WM VIII), and even Hogan/Warrior (WM VI) were based more around the emotion, the spectacle, being all-out fights or a combination of all three.

 Here there is plenty of emotion and some brutality, but most of the emphasis is placed on the actual wrestling (as in trying to out-wrestle each other) especially early on.
 There was plenty of mat-wrestling uncharacteristic of WWF in the post-Backlund era.

 Owen worked more like a tweener than an outright heel early on, getting progressively heelish as the match wore on but in the end it was a legal wrestling move that scored him a clean win.
 Owen never became a full-time Main Eventer (as if that is all that matters) but it certainly wasn’t due to this match.
 As the match went on he looked more and more like Bret’s equal and one forgot all about the years he had spent jobbing.

 No blood.
 No gimmicks.
 No titles on the line.
 This was all about the in-ring action.
 Very few straight wrestling matches in WWF/E can stand up to this from a pure wrestling perspective.

-There was also some really good psychology throughout things weren’t magically ‘forgotten’ in order to set up the next spot so it felt like the match was moving forwards at all times, rather than stopping and starting.
+There was also some really good psychology throughout things that weren’t magically ‘forgotten’ in order to set up the next spot so it felt like the match was moving forwards at all times, rather than stopping and starting.